kamilburda/batcher/TRANSLATIONS.md

 #### Updating an Existing Translation

-If you spotted some translation errors in the .po file or the plug-in is updated since the last translation was made, you may need to update the translation:
+If you spotted some errors in the .po file or the plug-in is updated since the last translation was made, you may need to update the translation:

 1. Run the following commands: